Chris Do is the founder of The Futur and CEO and Chief Strategist of Blind, a Brand Strategy Design Consultancy.

 Jay Clouse 22:01

-at this moment when you're making this shift.
-That was it.
-I have this vision where I think the future is headed, like the idea of the future, not the not the brand of the future.
-And its content.
+At this moment when you're making this shift, was it I have this vision where I think the future is headed, like the idea of the future, not the not the brand of the future and its content.
 So I'm moving in that direction, or was it?
 I've been doing client services for 25 years or so.
 I'm ready for my next challenge.
 What was driving the change for you?

 Chris Do 22:23